aim137/ASC_AiiDA_tutorials/4.WorkChain_vacuum_2Dmaterial/README.md

 Also, should the workflow be interrupted at any point, we would like to pick-up from where it stopped in a future run.
 These are the motivations behind WorkChains:
 - one can *submit* a WorkChain to the daemon and continue using the terminal or shut down the computer.
-- WorkChains can have checkpoints to save any intermediate result before it eventually crashes, and restart from there.
+- a WorkChain can have checkpoints to save any intermediate result before it eventually crashes, and restart it from there.

 In this tutorial, we will turn our WorkFunction into a WorkChain.